Miskatonic-Investigative-Society/CoC7-FoundryVTT/.github/ABANDONED.md

 "SETTINGS.TrustedCanModfyChatCardHint": "Enabling this setting will give permission to trusted users to select options on chat card.
 The GM only section will still not be visible to them", "SETTINGS.TrustedCanSeeChatCard": "Allow trusted user to see GM only sections", "SETTINGS.TrustedCanSeeChatCardHint": "Enabling this setting will give permission to trusted users to see GM only section on chat card.
-Use this with caution!", "SETTINGS.ChaseShowTokenMovement": "Show token movement.", "SETTINGS.ChaseShowTokenMovementHint": "Show movement on the grid when a token is moved to the next location.", "SETTINGS.UseContextMenus": "Use context menus",
+Use this with caution!", "SETTINGS.TokenDropMode": "When creating NPC :", "SETTINGS.TokenDropModeHint": "Define the default behavior when an NPC with rollable characteristics or skills is dropped on a scene.", "SETTINGS.TokenDropModeAsk": "Ask what to do", "SETTINGS.TokenDropModeRoll": "Roll what you can", "SETTINGS.TokenDropModeAverage": "Average rolls", "SETTINGS.TokenDropModeIgnore": "Do nothing", "SETTINGS.ChaseShowTokenMovement": "Show token movement.", "SETTINGS.ChaseShowTokenMovementHint": "Show movement on the grid when a token is moved to the next location.", "SETTINGS.UseContextMenus": "Use context menus",